 Don’t skip the warm-up, Pre-run stretching is more likely to cause injury if not preceded by a warm-up.

 for a bit after finishing to allow time to cool down gradually.

-- Always stretch after you run to help get rid of lactic acid, which makes muscles ache.
+Always stretch after you run to help get rid of lactic acid, which makes muscles ache.
 Stretching also will allow them to become stronger much faster.

 Always drink fluids before, after, and during a run.
 If you feel thirsty, you are already dehydrated.

 WARNING: While running is a superb form of exercise, there is an important, yet often overlooked, caveat.
 Constant impact is hard on your skeleton, and while the benefits of strengthening bones are high, you can damage your knees, feet, hips and skeletal system if you are overweight.
 If you are more than 25 pounds overweight, you should not be running or jogging on anything paved, stick to dirt tracks and woodland trails.
 If you are more than 50 pounds overweight, you should find a different low-impact exercise until you can get within range of your goal weight before starting running.